Mack Clayton Professor

+Thank you for visiting CU Orthopedic Research on the web!
 We are comprised of a core group of orthopedic faculty pursuing cutting edge basic, translational and clinical study of the musculoskeletal system.
-Our research encompasses a broad array of topics, including the genetics of osteoporosis and
+Our research encompasses a broad

-Our overarching missions are to collaboratively study and address the most important unmet needs in orthopedic care, and to nurture the next generation of orthopedic investigators by providing comprehensive training in musculoskeletal science.
+Our overarching mission is to collaboratively study and address the most important unmet needs in orthopedic care, and to nurture the next generation of orthopedic investigators by providing comprehensive training in musculoskeletal science.

-Orthopedic investigators at CU are supported by several elements of core infrastructure, including a Tissue and Molecular Imaging Facility, an Anatomic Imaging and Mechanical Testing Laboratory, a Metabolism Analysis Laboratory, and an Education Program.
-A Musculoskeletal Tissue and Nucleic Acid Biorepository is also under development that will serve the research community by biobanking surgical material from orthopedic procedures for future scientific study.
+We are supported by several elements of core infrastructure, including a Tissue and Molecular Imaging Facility, an Anatomic Imaging and Mechanical Testing Laboratory, a Metabolism Analysis Laboratory, and an Education Program.
+A Musculoskeletal Tissue and Nucleic Acid Biorepository is also under development that will serve the research community by biobanking discarded surgical material for future scientific study.